 1000 (subscribers) x $297 (price of product) x .03 (3%) = $8,910

 What if you don’t have a mailing list?
-When it’s done right, your list will naturally grow during your course launch because you will offer free content in the form of blog articles, free trainings, cheat sheets, reports, etc.
+When it’s done right, your list grows with each course launch because you’ll offer free content in the form of articles, free trainings, cheat sheets, reports, etc.

 Ready to Learn More?

-I'd like to invite you to join my online program: Online Courses Made Easy.
+I'd like to invite you to join my 4-week online program starting Monday, April 15, 2019: Online Courses Made Easy.